 |---|---|

 sequence_id | FASTA-style identifier emitted by the generation run.
-The header can include the model score used for ranking. |
+It includes the sample index and model score when available. |

-generated_sequence | Generated amino acid sequence. |
+generated_sequence | Generated amino acid sequence, without alignment gaps. |

 length | Sequence length in residues. |